Gospel of Barnabas: Prediction of Muhammad

 In Islam, the word ahmad (Arabic for "the praised one") refers to Muhammad.
 The Gospel of Barnabas contains a number of sayings attributed to Jesus, who Muslims believe predicted the coming of Muhammad.
-The gospel places Jesus in the role played by John the Baptist in the canonical gospels; this appears to contradict the Quran, however, which says that Jesus was the promised messiah.
+The gospel places Jesus as being a forerunner for Muhammad;

 Nontrinitarianism

 According to the Nicene Creed, the concept of the Trinity means that God is one and also exists consubstantially as three persons (Father, Son, and Holy Spirit); Jesus is the Son.
-Trinitarianism is rejected by Islam, which believes in the concept of tawhid (indivisible oneness) and considers the Trinity a shirk equating God with his creation.
+Trinitarianism is rejected by Unitarian Christians, and by Islam, which believes in the concept of tawhid (indivisible oneness) and considers the Trinity a shirk equating God with his creation.
 Muslims believe that, like other Islamic prophets, Jesus was human and never claimed to be God.
 The Gospel of Barnabas contains statements, attributed to Jesus, in which he denies being the Son of God.
-The gospel says that Jesus appeared to be crucified as punishment for people who claimed his divinity, and Muhammad was sent later to reveal the deception.
+The gospel says that Jesus appeared to be crucified as punishment for people who claimed his divinity, and Muhammad was sent later to expose the transgressions by the Christians for worshipping Jesus.